-Upper-class EDU students enroll in classes on Exceptional Learners, Student Diversity, Reading, Language, and Math Methods, while completing their internship requirements.
+Upper-class EDU students enroll in classes on Exceptional Learners, Student Diversity, Reading, Language, and Math, Science and Bible Methods, while completing their internship requirements.
 Other core course requirements round out a student's academic preparation, before their program culminates in their participation in the EDU Capstone.

 The fourth-year students at Providence have the unique opportunity to do their Capstone in tandem with a 14 week student teaching opportunity or to do a traditional education capstone research project.
-Students who choose to student teach will also take additional methods classes in science, bible and social studies and will be eligible to apply for ACSI teaching certification, enabling them to teach in Christian schools in North America and all over the world.
+Students who complete student teaching will be eligible to apply for ACSI teaching certification, enabling them to teach in Christian schools in North America and all over the world.
 Any student wishing to be credentialed through the state of California should, upon graduation from Providence, enroll in a fifth year credential program at a college or university approved by the California Commission on Teacher Credentialing.
 The goal of the education concentration is to prepare students to carry out their calling to teach in any setting.